lyndskg/youtube-to-mp3-xor-wav/README.md

 >   - Supported/recommended browsers include Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, or any other browser with up-to-date JavaScript support.
 >     - Users should ensure that JavaScript is enabled in their browser settings.
 > 3. <ins>Operating System</ins>: The web app is platform-independent and can be accessed from devices running various operating systems, including Windows, macOS, Linux, and others.

+**<ins>Note</ins>:** The desktop app versions of `ytconv3rt3r` might require you to have administrative privileges on your macOS or Windows system to install and run the application.

 <a name="premac"></a>